BerkAlpGozek/WebDingsCalculator/README.md

 The Project Recipe:
 -
-  - Create all the buttons required for this calculator and place them accordingly
-  - Use a disabled button for the LCD with the alignment Trailing.

  - Create required variables:
     - A String called `DispText`
       - This is what is displayed on the LCD
     - An Float Called `InPocket`
      - This is the stored variable in the calculator when an operation is made
     - An Int Called `Sign`
        - This states the type of  operation
          - 0: Empty, 1: Addition, 2: Subtraction, 3: Multiplication, 4: Division
     - A bool Called `AskaLnglSryu`
       - This boolean tells the code if it is in repeated calculation mode
     - A String called `ShnjIkri`
       - This is the variable that sets the font for the calculator.
     - A Float Called `KwruNgsa`
+  - Create all the buttons required for this calculator and place them accordingly
+    - All number buttons and point buttons add to the end of `DispText`
+  - Use a disabled button for the LCD with the alignment Trailing.

 - Create the Function `FloodTheLCL` with an Int Parameter Called `riAynmi`
   - This function is used with the operator buttons